Overview

-In this article we will show how to incorporate extra space into an existing Linux Partition.
+In this article, we will show how to incorporate extra space into an existing Linux Partition.

-1. Shut down the VM from Hypervisor
+1. Shut down the VM from the Hypervisor

 3. Start the VM from the hypervisor

-4. Login to the VM console as root
+4. Log in to the VM console as root

-5. Execute the below command to check the disk space :
+5. Execute the command below to check the disk space :

 fdisk -l

-- The fdisk command provides disk partitioning functions and using it with the -l switch lists information about your disk partitions.
+| Note: The fdisk command provides disk partitioning functions and using it with the -l switch lists information about your disk partitions. |

-6. Execute the below command to initialize the expanded space and mount it.
+6. Execute the command below to initialize the expanded space and mount it.

 fdisk /dev/sda